-We believe that Assessment for Learning (AFL) is a fundamental process, essential in promoting the development of our student’s education. .
+We believe that Assessment for Learning (AFL) is a fundamental process, essential in promoting the development of our pupil’s education. .
 All staff at Downland School are trained in and use a variety of AFL strategies.
 Ultimately the aim of assessment is to help children learn more effectively.

-Every student knows how they are doing, and understands what they need to do to improve and how to get there.
+Every pupil knows how they are doing, and understands what they need to do to improve and how to get there.
 They get the support they need and in many cases receive imaginative and different interventions to ensure they can tackle and overcome barriers to learning and start on a rapid trajectory of improvement and progress.

-Teachers carry out periodic reviews during each term which provide a profile of student’s achievement across a subject (drawing on the evidence of day to day assessment).
+Teachers carry out periodic reviews during each term which provide a profile of pupil’s achievement across a subject (drawing on the evidence of day to day assessment).
 All assessment processes feed into the department and school tracking systems.
 These periodic reviews are to give a broader view of progress across a subject for the teacher and learner.
 This should also develop improvements in medium-term curriculum planning.

 It is our belief that

-- A rigorous data assessment and progress checking cycle is an integral aspect of teaching and learning.
+- A rigorous data assessment and progress checking cycle is an integral aspect of teaching and learning

-- It is what we do with assessment data that is important.
+- It is what we do with assessment data that is important

 In our assessment cycle we collect academic progress data for each subject 3 times per year (December, March and June).